mvasigh/starter-p5/README.md

 $ npm run start
 ```

+### Environment variables
+You can customize the ports used by various parts of the project using a handful of environment variables.
+Take a look at `.env.sample` for a list of the available configuration options.

 ### Questions?
 This repo is mostly for my personal use, but if you use it and have any questions, please open an issue in this repository!